RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 ### Question # 20 - Dan wants to use clipboard- based drag and drop between his virtualized desktops in a Type 2 hypervisor environment.
 Which of the following steps is most likely to allow him to access additional features that require virtualization environment integration to work?
 A.	Building the virtual machines as containers
-B.	Installing guest operating system virtualization tools
+B.	**Installing guest operating system virtualization tools**
 C.	Installing virtualization environment orchestration tools
 D.	Building the containers as virtual machines

 Answer: B

-### Question # 21 - Geoff knows that ITIL v4 focuses on four information security management practices.
-Which of these processes could involve an SOC 2 Type 2 audit?
+### Question # 21 - Geoff knows that ITIL v4 focuses on [four] information security management practices.
+Which of these processes could involve an [SOC 2 Type 2 audit]?
 A.	Design of security controls
 B.	Security testing
 C.	Management of security incidents
-D.	Security review
+D.	**Security review**

 Answer: D

-### Question # 22 - Theresa is building an automated CI/CD pipeline.
-She wants to ensure that code that passes through the pipeline is secure before it moves from staging to production.
+### Question # 22 - Theresa is building an [automated CI/CD pipeline].
+She wants to ensure that code that passes through the [pipeline is secure before it moves from staging to production].
 What is her best option if she wants to test the running application?
 A.	Manual static code review
-B.	Automated code review
+B.	**Automated code review**
 C.	Using a web application firewall
 D.	Using an IPS